ManojAmbati3/VU_FALL22_IOT_CLASS/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

 Integrate the DHT11 sensor with Raspberry Pi for the temperature and humidity readings.
+DHT11 is a basic, ultra low-cost digital temperature and humidity sensor.
+It uses a humidity sensor and a thermistor to measure the air near it, and sends a digital signal on the data pin.

 Hardware: